Ajarn Chai’s 50th Anniversary Seminar Tour

 “I just pointed at him [Tony Dorsett] and told him to hold the pad for me,” explained Sirisute.
 Taken aback at the jackhammer like impact of Sirisute’s right leg on the Thai pad, Dorsett exclaimed, “This guy isn’t human!”
 The Dallas Cowboys were soon throwing Thai kicks and skip knees, and the Cowboy’s incorporated Ajarn Chai and Muay Thai into their pre-season conditioning.

 Sirisute currently runs a Muay Thai camp in Oregon each year – attended by more than 200 students from around the world.
 He founded the World Thai Boxing Association of the USA in 1968 and has expanded it to more than 18 countries.
 He maintains a busy seminar schedule traveling around the world teaching Muay Thai today.
+He celebrates his legacy with this 50th Anniversary North American Seminar Tour.

 Limited Number of Spaces Available – Call Now to Reserve Yours!